uludag/nosql-biosets/readme.md

 NoSQL-biosets project includes scripts for indexing and querying selected free bioinformatics datasets.
-In adition to datasets, project aims to include index/query scripts for common bioinformatics data types and formats, such as SBML and GFF.
+In adition to datasets, project aims to support common bioinformatics data types and formats, such as GFF.
+Elasticsearch and MongoDB are two primary databases supported for most datasets included in the project.

-In the early stages of the project only Elasticsearch was supported.
-Later MongoDB support was implemented for most of the datasets already included in the project.
-Neo4j and PostgreSQL support was implemented for few datasets as the third database option, namely IntEnz, PubTator and HGNC.
+Neo4j and PostgreSQL support was implemented as the third database option for few datasets, namely for IntEnz, PubTator and HGNC.

 ## Datasets supported

+Datasets that had more attention and have more stable support:

 * UniProtKB [datasets](
   ftp://ftp.ebi.ac.uk/pub/databases/uniprot/current_release/knowledgebase/complete